Improving the Teaching and Learning of Foreign Languages

 In 2013, CASLS established an Advisory Board consisting of key stakeholders across campus and the national language learning community.
 The Advisory Board, convened by Vice Provost for International Affairs Dennis Galvan, provides guidance, advice, and support.
 Advisory Board members serve three-year terms and meet at least once during each academic term.
 The inaugural Advisory Board includes:

-- Adriana Melnyk Brandt, Visiting Assistant Professor, Indiana University
+- Adriana Brandt, Assistant Professor of ESL, Dixie State University

 - Robert Davis, Professor of Spanish, Department of Romance Languages